ErMayureshkumar/agentic-chat/Project Documents/Limitations_Challenges.md

 - Each A2A interaction adds **network hops** and **serialization overhead**, especially in multi-step workflows.
 - **middleware checks**, and **context retrieval** can contribute to response delays.
 - **LLM inference** latency directly impacts multi-agent coordination time.
-- Although **Redis** caching reduces I/O load and **Celery** handles async tasks, excessive chained requests can still create bottlenecks.
+- Although **Redis** caching reduces I/O load and **Motor** handles async tasks, excessive chained requests can still create bottlenecks.
 - **Load balancing** and **connection pooling** are necessary to maintain responsiveness at scale.

 ---